How to manage a successful free trial for website visitor tracking software

 Need other connections via Zapier?
 Try those too during the free trial period.

-Did the software do a good job of automatically filtering these out?
-These ISPs and other non-identifiable entities are not leads and should not count as B2B leads discovered during or after your software trial period.
+Did the software do a good job of automatically filtering out internet service providers?
+ISPs and other non-identifiable entities are not leads and should not count as B2B leads discovered during or after your software trial period.

 This is important for any visitor tracking vendors who base pricing on number of useful leads delivered.

-Did the visitor tracking tool discover legitimate visiting companies that do NOT also appear in Google Analytics?
-That’s GREAT, if so!
-This is a good sign that the visitor identification features in the software are more powerful than what you have in Google Analytics by itself.
+Did the visitor tracking tool discover legitimate visiting companies?
+That’s great, if so.
+This is a good sign that the visitor identification features in the software are working for your target customer base.

 Step 10: Verify Sales User Workflow and Value